-The complex mosaic of islands, open coastline, high energy waters and more sheltered bays and voes results in a wide range of habitats that support a remarkably diverse array of animal and plants, particularly maerl beds, kelp and seaweed communities, shallow tide-swept sands with burrowing bi-valves, circalittoral sand and coarse sediment communities and horse mussel beds.
+The complex mosaic of islands, open coastline, high energy waters and more sheltered bays and voes results in a wide range of habitats that support a remarkably diverse array of animals and plants, particularly maerl beds, kelp and seaweed communities, shallow tide-swept sands with burrowing bi-valves, circalittoral sand and coarse sediment communities and horse mussel beds.

 The towering cliffs are also home to one of Scotland’s largest colonies of breeding black guillemots, comprising more than 2,000 individuals.